tjtanjin/react-chatbotify-docs/docs/api/settings.md

 | asterisksCount             | number                          | true                                        | Specifies the number of asterisks used to mask the sensitive text in chat bubbles.                                                                                       |
 | hideInUserBubble           | boolean                         | true                                        | Specifies whether to completely hide user message bubbles containing sensitive text when sent to chat.                                                                                       |

-### Theme
+### General

-Properties here handle the chatbot theme.
+Properties here handle general configurations for the chatbot.

 | Name                       | Type                            | Default                                     | Description                                                                                                                    |
 | -------------------------- | ------------------------------- | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |